Putting the word "facts" and the words "Los Angeles" into a single phrase is an automatic way to create an exercise in frustration.

 Tens of millions of people visit Los Angeles every year for their vacation.
 Many of them have ideas about the city that are - shall we say - less than true.

+LA is a complex, messy, chaotic city that's hard to summarize in a few hundred words — or a handful of facts — and I"m not even going to try it.
 This page is designed to summarize a few of the easier to prove facts about LA.

 Los Angeles Facts and Figures

-- In 1781, the population was 44.
+In 1781, the Los Angeles population was 44.
 When Los Angeles was founded that year 14 families lived in El Pueblo de Nuestra Senora la Reina de Los Angeles de la Porciuncula (Town of Our Lady the Queen of the Angeles of the Small Portion).
 The population grew, but the name shrank to simply "Los Angeles."

-- In 1950, about 2 million people lived in LA County.
-Today, it's more than 4 million.
+In 1950, about 2 million people lived in LA County.
+Today, it's more than 10 million.

-- More than 100 miles of beaches rim the metro area.
+More than 100 miles of beaches rim the metro area.
 No wonder Los Angeles is the home of the original Bay Watch television show.
-Los Angeles County has 75 miles of beaches, with 42 more in Orange County.
+Los Angeles County has 75 miles of beaches, with 42 more miles in Orange County.

-- Los Angeles has more than 300 museums, more than any other city in the United States.
+More than 80 stage theaters perform in LA and Los Angeles has more than 300 museums, more than any other city in the United States.

-- Residents are typically called Angelenos (rhymes with casinos).
+Residents are typically called Angelenos (rhymes with casinos).

 But traffic is only defined by what happens on the freeways and that doesn't mean everyone sits around all day long in gridlock.

 Facts About Los Angeles Weather

 Weather in Los Angeles is not always what visitors expect.
-Smog is worst in the summer, but so is fog (a component of smog) and there are often days in June when the beach cities are foggy all day, more like London than California.
+Smog is worst in the summer, but so is fog (a component of smog).
+There are days in May, June, and July when the beach cities are foggy all day, making the boardwalk look more like London than California.

 Nicknames for Los Angeles

 Take a look at some of the common myths about Los Angeles to find out how much you really know.